Hear unique stories. Get a fresh perspective.

 Keep learning and find your balance

 In this episode, we talk to Gerry Stellatos, Partner, Cyber Risk and Advisory, PwC, who has an extensive background in incident response, and is now also focusing on recovery and resilience.
-Gerry talks about how he got where he is, from college, to a stint at the NSA, and how he pivoted into the private sector.
-Then he dives into strategies and tactics and how these apply to both security tools and stress management.
-His take on mindfulness and security is thought-provoking and something you’ll want to hear.
+He also shares strategies and tactics that apply to both security tools and stress management.

 Watch episode